jasnyder/jasnyder.github.io/_pages/cv.md

 ### Research Experience

+  - Postdoc
+    **Fall 2019 - Fall 2021**
+    University of Washington, Department of Applied Mathematics
+    Mentors: Profs.
+J. Nathan Kutz and Steven L. Brunton

+    Applied data-driven techniques for learning stochastic dynamics to understand finite-size effects in coupled oscillator systems.
+Established properties of memory kernels for partially-observed linear dynamical systems.

   - Graduate Student Researcher
     **Fall 2015 - Spring 2019**
     UC Davis, Complexity Sciences Center and Department of Mathematics
     Advisor: Raissa D’Souza

-    Working in the Complexity Sciences Center with major advisor Raissa D’Souza on analytic and numerical techniques to discover general principles underlying the relationship between network structures and the dynamics on those networks.
+    Worked in the Complexity Sciences Center with major advisor Raissa D’Souza on analytic and numerical techniques to discover general principles underlying the relationship between network structures and the dynamics on those networks.